jwilber/svelte2jupyter/README.md

 ## Rendering Components in Jupyter

-s2j allows you to render components via a functional and a class-based api.
-Arguments
+You can then render your components inside Jupyter via a functional or a class-based api:

 ```py
 # render component from function api